 - Calcium and other minerals in them help strengthen the bones.

 Learn how Almonds work as a wonder food to make you and your loved ones healthier.

-Now that we have learnt about the benefits of Almonds, how can we include them in our daily diet in a tastier manner?
+Now that we have learned about the benefits of Almonds, how can we include them in our daily diet in a tastier manner?
 The answer is the Almond Meal.
-Let's learn more about it below.
+Let’s learn more about it below.

 What is Almond Powder?

-As the name says it all, almond meal is nothing but powdered almonds in which either blanched or skinned almonds are ground to fine powder form.
-It is also referred to as almond meal.
+As the name says it all, an almond meal is nothing but powdered almonds in which either blanched or skinned almonds are ground to fine powder form.
+It is also referred to as an almond meal.

 The process of grinding almonds is generally easy, but it requires to be done in a way that the oil in the almonds doesn’t come out.
 This is because, if the oil comes out then we will be left with a sticky almond dough or almond butter due to the high-fat content in them.
 This also means that we are losing on the valuable and healthy oil in them.